omkarshinde25/Movie-Recommender-System-using-Machine-Learning/README.md

 # Movie Recommender System

-Content-Based Movie Recommendation using Python, Machine Learning, and Streamlit
+ Movie Recommendation System Project using Python, Machine Learning, and Streamlit

 ---

 ## Project Summary

-This project is a **Content-Based Movie Recommender System** that suggests movies similar to a user-selected title based on textual features such as genres, keywords, overview, cast, and crew.
+This project is a **Movie Recommender System** that suggests movies similar to a user-selected title based on textual features such as genres, keywords, overview, cast, and crew.
 The system uses **Natural Language Processing (NLP)** techniques and **cosine similarity** to compute similarity scores between movies.

 An interactive **Streamlit web application** is built to allow users to select a movie and instantly receive recommendations along with movie posters fetched via the **TMDB API**.